Sewer Lateral Ordinance

 To comply with the Ordinance provide a Lateral Inspection Report that demonstrate that the Sewer Lateral located on the property is without leaks and has proper connection.

 Generally, to comply with the sewer lateral ordinance the following steps will be taken:

 - Hire a licensed plumbing contractor to inspect your Sewer Lateral with a closed-circuit television (CCTV) and prepare a Lateral Inspection Report which identifies offset joints, root intrusion, downspouts or outdoor drain connections and cracked or broken pipe segments which would prevent your PSL from passing the verification test.

-- Submit the Sewer Lateral Inspection Report, a DVD or flash drive, or link containing the video of the sewer lateral, a site sketch, and payment of $368.00 to the Department of Public Works.
+- Submit the Sewer Lateral Inspection Report and a flash drive or link containing the video of the sewer lateral, a site sketch, and payment of $407.48 to the Department of Public Works.
 You may also email all documents electronically and provide payment over the phone to the contact below.